-Open education is an umbrella term for school-based and extracurricular initiatives that understand education to be participatory, open and relevant to current issues and trends.
-Education is promoted as a common good and focus is placed on self-directed and competence-oriented learning.
+Open education is an umbrella term for in-school and extracurricular initiatives that promote participatory education and adapt educational concepts to the digital era.
+These initiates see education as a common good and place special focus on self-directed and competence-based learning.

 Open education promotes:

-- the development of new forms of social and civic engagement, e.g. through digital volunteering
+- the development of new forms of social and civic engagement using digital tools, e.g. through digital volunteering

-- the ethical handling of information and communication technologies (see: Hacker Ethics)
+- the ethical use of information and communication technologies (see: Hacker Ethics)

-These goals are achieved through participatory learning scenarios and free educational materials (“Open Educational Resources“).
-This breaks the “teacher-pupil paradigm“ and makes the two roles into equal partners who collaboratively develop learning content.
-The decentralised creation and free distribution of these materials is an important prerequisite for this.
+Participatory learning scenarios and open educational resources help promote these goals.
+Such methods break the teacher-student paradigm and establish the two roles as equal partners who collaboratively develop learning content.
+The decentralised creation as well as free distribution of these materials is an important prerequisite for this.

-Digitale Mündigkeit (Digital Maturity) describes the ability to deal constructively, critically and confidently with digital environments.
-Only with digital maturity and political engagement from civil society can we question and shape our increasingly digitised society.
-An understanding of digital technologies (digital literacy), e.g. how to exercise civil rights and duties online, is in this context not an end in itself, but a means to enable social participation.
+Digital literacy describes the ability to deal constructively, critically, and confidently with digital environments.
+Only with digital literacy and political engagement from civil society can we question and shape our increasingly digitised society.
+An understanding of digital technologies, e.g. how to exercise civil rights and duties online, is in this context not an end in itself, but a means to enable social participation.